 Soil temperature affects germination timing, root activity, nutrient uptake rates, and microbial activity.
 It’s the most underrated parameter in precision agriculture.

-The DS18B20 digital temperature sensor is the industry workhorse — accurate to ±0.5°C, waterproof (IP68), and costs under $10.
+The DS18B20 digital temperature sensor is the industry workhorse - accurate to ±0.5°C, waterproof (IP68), and low cost.
 You can chain multiple probes on a single wire to monitor several depths simultaneously.

 I install temperature probes at 6” and 12” depths alongside moisture sensors.
-The correlation between soil temperature and irrigation efficiency is significant — cold soils absorb water differently, and knowing soil temperature helps you time plantings and predict nutrient availability.
+For above-ground environmental conditions, the SHT30 temperature and humidity sensor complements soil probes by tracking air temperature and humidity, which directly influence evapotranspiration rates and irrigation needs.
+The correlation between soil temperature and irrigation efficiency is significant - cold soils absorb water differently, and knowing soil temperature helps you time plantings and predict nutrient availability.

 EC (Electrical Conductivity) Sensors